TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/nikon_example.md

 - Initializes ICSS0-PRU1,
 - Initializes default parameters, loads the PRU firmware & executes it.

-\note Nikon firmware will only run with ICSS UART Clock running at 160 MHz frequency.
-ICSS Core Clock is configured at 225 MHz, and is not supported for interface clock generation due to clock divider requirements.
+\note Nikon firmware supports operation with ICSS UART Clock running at 160 MHz only, when ICSS Core Clock is 225 MHz due to clock divider requirements.

 \endcond